"...The truth sometimes hurts but it is still better than a load of bullshit. Any comments?" -- Fiona.

 My response is copied here:

-What attitude makes the most sense to you, XXXXX?
+___________________________________________________What attitude makes the most sense to you, XXXXX?
 It seems to me that somebody who's made a sincere decision to end the admittedly devastating, suicidal lifestyle of active addiction would not take lightly any episode of drinking, regardless of the circumstances.

 Addiction is serious business, and the only known way to arrest it is abstinence.
 Lapses in abstinence, if dismissed too casually, can become seen as inevitable, or "no big deal".
 The danger in that attitude, of course, is that the lapses will become more frequent and last longer.